 You need to look through the right demographics, interests, or target people who have visited your website or interacted with you on Facebook or Instagram.
-The easiest way to see test performance is to test the various audiences with at least $35 to see what audience performs best.

 What’s Your Marketing Objective?

-You’re given a number of choices for your marketing objective including:
+First you need to create a campaign.
+When you are creating the campaign you’re given a number of choices for your marketing objective including:

 - Brand Awareness